craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 Years back, I started getting interested in the concept of “[no-code](https://en.wikipedia.org/wiki/No-code_development_platform)” automation.
 It helped me accomplish small tasks quickly without the “[yak shaving](https://americanexpress.io/yak-shaving/)” I often get lost in for hours and hours on software projects.

-Over time, I’ve learned to do more and more complex things with these tools, with most of the setup and maintenance taken care of for me.
+Over time, I’ve learned how to do more and more complex things with these tools, with most of the setup and maintenance taken care of for me.
 The end result is customized to my needs in ways I couldn’t get products off the shelf to do, and costs next to nothing to run.

 I believe no-code tools will empower huge chunks of people in a similar way that spreadsheets did from the 80s to today.